SethSmigelski/under-the-weather/readme.txt

 5. Use the **"Copy Code"** button to copy the ready-to-use widget HTML and paste it into a post, page, or widget.

 The tool automatically saves a history of your last 5 searches, which persists between sessions.
 You can easily copy code from previous searches without having to look them up again.

+== Performance Report ==

+The Under The Weather plugin includes a powerful Performance Report tab in the settings page (**Settings > Under The Weather > Performance Report**) to give you clear insight into the plugin's efficiency and API usage.
+The main feature is a 7-day bar chart that provides a visual comparison of **cached hits versus new calls to the OpenWeather API**.

+The performance report demonstrates how the caching system is working to reduce external requests and keep your site fast.
+Use this report to fine-tune your **Cache Expiration Time** and observe the impact on your API call rate.

+The report also includes a status indicator that shows whether the optional **Rate Limiting** feature is currently active.
+If rate limiting is enabled and requests are being blocked, the raw data table at the bottom of the report will log these events.
+This can help you identify unusual traffic patterns or potential misuse of your API key.

 == Frequently Asked Questions ==